Last updated on September 15th, 2023.

 - Egg whites

-- Corn Starch, just 1 tsp is enough to coat the sugar crystals and transform every bite from crunchy and crumbly into a soft and melt in your mouth heaven.
+- Corn Starch, just 1 tsp is enough to coat the sugar crystals and transform every bite from crunchy and crumbly into a soft and melt-in-your-mouth heaven.

 - Frozen berries.
 For this recipe, I like using frozen berries for a few reasons.
-Firstly, it is the more economic option and secondly, you can find it all year long.
+Firstly, it is the more economical option and secondly, you can find it all year long.
 However, you can definitely use fresh berries.